cathelaing/PhonNetworks/README.md

 - *AOP*: Age at which each word in the network was first produced.
 - *degree_z*: Z score of *degree*.

+2. **full_thresholds**:

+This dataset is the same as the above, but with the threshold set to .99, to account for the full possible number of words that could be included in the dataset.

-2. **regression_data**: again, this binds together two sets of data, one for each corpus.
+3. **regression_data**: again, this binds together two sets of data, one for each corpus.

 This dataset includes the PAT and PAQ growth values for use in the logistic regression models.
 The variables are as follows: